 and profile.
 Dry time (minimum): 45 minutes at 18°C. Do not apply at temperatures below 10°C or when temperatures are liable to drop below this during the drying period.
 Drying is slowed by low temperatures and high humidity.
 Do not apply under damp conditions.
 Recoat time (minimum): 2 hours.
 Usual number of coats: 1.
 Application method: Brush, roller (Resene No.10 Waterborne Clears sleeve) or airless spray.
 Thinning and clean up: Water.
 In hot conditions may be thinned with up to 5% Resene Hot Weather Additive to slow drying.
 Colour range: Clear.
 Before use: Stir well with a wide flat stirrer.

-the paint the professionals use
+Faivy the Resene Promise of guality on period the paint the professionals use